 Monika has been actively involved in training newly qualified UK patent attorneys in litigation skills in her capacity as a Principal Examiner for the Chartered Institute of Patent Attorney’s Litigation Skills Course.
 She is mentioned in the 2019 edition of The Legal 500.

-Daniel is a trainee in our trade mark team in London.
+Daniel is an associate in our trade mark team in London.
 He has extensive experience of working on complex multi-jurisdictional commercial litigation, having worked for several years at a leading boutique disputes firm.
 Daniel also worked as a legal consultant in Brussels for a leading international trade and EU regulatory firm.

 Daniel’s experience includes working on high-value banking litigation (one of which was featured on the Lawyer’s Top 20 Cases) against a leading financial services provider; advising a major oil company on litigation strategy concerning an USD 850 million investment in an oil field in Latin America; and acting for Unwired Planet Inc. in patent-related competition law proceedings valued in excess of £1bn.

-Most recently, Daniel assisted in negotiating a settlement in high-value patent litigation proceedings before the High Court.
+Most recently, Daniel assisted in negotiating a settlement in high-value patent litigation proceedings before the High Court, and advised a food industry software client regarding potential copyright infringement and breach of confidence proceedings before the UK courts.

 Laura West is a Chartered Trade Mark and Design Attorney and holds a Higher Courts Litigation Certificate allowing her to handle litigation in the High Court of England & Wales.